Montana Whitetails Hunting News

 Posted On: October 6, 2013, 3:33 pm

-Deposits are now being received for the 2017 Montana hunting season.
-See the available dates on this page for openings in 2017.
+Deposits are now being received for the 2019 Montana hunting season.
+See the available dates on this page for openings in 2019.
 Booking terms are as follows: a $1,500.00 deposit to hold your reservation.
 Click on the information tab in the header of this website, then click on the highlighted online registration link.
 Complete the registration and submit it.
 This will hold your reserved dates for 10 days until we receive the required $1,500 deposit.
 Once your deposit is received for the dates reserved, you will be locked into those dates.
 We have excellent whitetail, elk, mule deer, and antelope hunting.
 Also available are black bear, and moose.
 Combo hunts are available for elk, deer, antelope, and black bear.
 Call for details on the best time of season to combine several animals during your hunt.
 Trout fishing is included when you draw your license.
 General licenses must be applied for by March 15th of each season, cost is the responsibility of the hunter/client.
 All deposits can be applied to a future hunt if not receiving a license through the general draw.
 100% of clients have either drawn the license or had the opportunity to purchase a left over surplus license online over the Summer during the last 6 years.
+Please go online to MT FWP website and purchase one preference point (NOT THE BONUS POINT) in August/September the year prior to your hunt.
+You can purchase one more preference point when you apply for your license in February, the year of your hunt.
+This will give you the maximum chance to draw your non resident MT license.
 Getting a license is a simple online process through Montana FWP.
 Call with any questions.
 Once the applicant acquires the dates they want by sending the required $1,500.00 deposit, the next procedure is applying that years booked hunt license application process to begin, which normally starts in late January.
 The client at that time will apply for the required licenses and tags through the application process.
 Please call me if you have any questions during this process.
 Deposits may be refunded if not drawing a license.
-Like I mentioned earlier, 100% of clients have either drawn the license or had the opportunity to purchase a left over surplus license online over the Summer during the last 6 years.
+Like I mentioned earlier, nearly 100% of clients have either drawn the license with preference points, or had the opportunity to purchase a left over surplus license online over the Summer during the last couple years.
 Deposits are non-refundable after the licenses have been issued to the client.
 The final step is paying the hunt balance which is due by August 1st of that years hunt.
 If you have any questions, please feel free to contact me at 717-512-3582 Thanks, Keith

 Mossy Oak Deer Thugs TV Show with Montana Whitetails